otavioschwanck/mood-nvim/handbook.md

 ## TMUX integration with alacritty

 Tmux prefix: C-x.
-See more of tmux pressing `SPC o d t` Alacritty Configuration: `SPC o d a`.
-(You can change here your font size, terminal theme, etc)
+See more of tmux by accessing your ~/.tmux.conf Alacritty Configuration: SPC f p -> Alacritty.

 Every command inside tmux is called using a prefix.
 Alacritty allows to bypass the prefix, like: To switch tabs on tmux, is C-x 1,  with alacritty, is possible to map alt/cmd + 1 to call C-x 1 inside terminal.
 Every major command is already mapped.
-See your alacritty config at: `SPC o d a`.

 Explaining the commands (keybindings):
 M-o = Alt or Command + o